Dual JD/Master of Public Health (MPH)

 Master of Public Health

 The MPH is a 48-credit degree.
 JD/MPH students must complete a minimum of 40 credits in residence at SPH and 8 credits are completed at LAW.
-All courses counted to the MPH portion of the JD/MPH must be numbered SPH XX 700 and above.
+All courses completed in residence at SPH and counted to the MPH portion of the JD/MPH must be numbered SPH XX 700 and above.
 No courses taken outside of the School of Public Health will count toward the MPH, including courses taken at other Boston University schools and colleges.

 SPH Core Courses